For a decade now, Petful has been dutifully tracking recalls on pet foods.

 In 2017, a number of Evanger’s and Against the Grain dog foods were found to contain pentobarbital, a deadly barbiturate often used as a euthanasia drug.

 Then, just a year later, it happened again: Numerous Smucker’s pet foods, including Gravy Train, Kibbles ‘N Bits and Ol’ Roy, were recalled because they, too, may have contained pentobarbital.

-Although all recalls are of concern because they put our pets in danger and make us lose even more faith in the pet food industry, many pet foods recalled for problems stemming from salmonella, for example, may occur from human error, not human deceit.
+Although all recalls are of concern because they put our pets in danger and make us lose even more faith in the pet food industry, most pet food recalls are for relatively smaller-scale problems like salmonella contamination.

 Why It’s in Pet Foods

 The most likely explanation for pentobarbital in pet food is the presence of a euthanized animal in the food chain.